 The Pulse

 In order to detect and study the cosmic body around the planet, the LiDO team used three powerful observatories spread around the world: the Canada-France-Hawaii Telescope, the Gemini Observatory, and the Magellan Baade Telescope.
 The tool to search the cosmos already identified over 140 distant objects – signaling that there might be more to come.

-New technology arrive in astronomy
+New technology arrives in astronomy

 The next-generation of telescopes is most likely to have the Vera C. Rubin in the Atacama Desert in Chile as the most powerful on Earth.
 Researchers already found more about Neptune using the South-American telescope.
 Other known objects with similar orbital patterns tend to avoid lining up with the blue planet like this.
 The discovery of 2020 VN40 is another step toward unlocking the secrets of the outer solar system — and showing that even in the farthest, quietest regions of space, there’s still a lot happening.
+(2020 VN40 – Wikipedia)

+The Pulse